How to Hone the Power of Color Meaning

 Blue is used a lot in web design because it promotes both power and safety.
 It works well for a range of industries, from wellness to travel, technology, finance, and law.
 It is used in social media logos because it represents communication and trust.
 It is both professional and friendly.

-Did you know, many airplane interiors are blue to relax people?
+Did you know, that many airplane interiors are blue to relax people?

 Purple is a deep, mystical, regal color that commonly symbolizes: